 - General Scholarships for College Students with Disabilities

 The Anna Sborowitz is a scholarship awarded each academic year.
-This scholarship is awarded to an OSU student who meets the following criteria:
+This scholarship is awarded to an Ohio State student who meets the following criteria:

-- OSU student with mobility impairment with severe limitations in movement or use of one or more of their extremities.
+- Ohio State student with mobility impairment with severe limitations in movement or use of one or more of their extremities.

 - Recipient must demonstrate financial need and satisfactory progress in their academic studies.